BlueJayXRStudio/InfiniteTree/README.md

 The complete implementation, including source code and demo, is available as an open-source Unity project.
 Overall, the Task Stack Machine shows that intention-aware, belief-responsive task planning is not only theoretically elegant, but also highly practical, and achievable with minimal computational overhead.

+## Acknowledgments

+This work was sponsored by beloved supporters of BlueJayXRStudio (formerly BlueJayVRStudio)!

 ## References